spenc3004/MisterSparkey-ServiceTitan/README.md

   5. Select a start and end date an click get to retrieve the completed jobs between those two dates.

+  6. Use the drop down to select tags and toggle switch to filter inclusion/exclusion of completed jobs with the selected tags.

 Congrats now you have a list of information about those completed jobs that you can use (ethically and responsibly).